V4Fire/Client/src/components/super/i-static-page/README.md

 /**
  * Parameters of a style library:
  *
- *   1. src - a relative path to the loaded file, i.e. without referencing to `/node_modules`, etc.
+ *   1. src - a relative path to the loaded file, i.e., without referencing to `/node_modules`, etc.
- *   2. [source='lib'] - the source type of the library, i.e. where the library is stored
+ *   2. [source='lib'] - the source type of the library, i.e., where the library is stored
  *   3. [inline=false] - if true, the library is placed as text into a style tag
  *   4. [defer=true] - if true, the library is loaded only after loading of the whole page
  *   5. [attrs] - a dictionary with attributes to set.
 You can provide an attribute value in different ways: